PMafra/FullStackOverflow/README.md

 ## About

 FullstackOverflow is an API where people can freely post and answer questions.
+Each question can have only one answer or none (if it hasn't been answered yet)

 Below are the implemented routes: